DHCSSza/escalator-sadilar/content/champions/enhancer/index.md

 We meet __bi-weekly on a Wednesday at 11:00 - 13:00 SAST__.
 You're welcome to join as often as you want.
 No need to commit to participate in every session, join when you can!

+{{% callout note %}}
+Please note that the study group meeting times will change as of June 2023 to accommodate introductory R and Python courses that will be offered through ESCALATOR Embarker.

+__Study group times:__

+- _June:_ 7, 21 June @ 12:00 - 13:00
+- _July:_ 5, 19 July @ 12:00 - 13:00
+- _August:_ 2, 16, 30 August @ 12:00 - 13:00

+{{% /callout %}}

 __[Registration form](https://forms.gle/EWvHp48pkVpk4i6i8)__ _(Please sign up to receive connection details and calendar invitations to upcoming meetups.)_

 Chat to us and meet some peers on the [Slack workspace](https://escalator.sadilar.org/post/connect-with-the-community/) at the _#learning-programming_ channel